philbertshea/tp/docs/UserGuide.md

 * `TUTORIAL_GROUP` now accepts a comma or hyphen-separated list of tutorial groups.
   * Every tutorial group listed, or implied in a provided range, must be a valid tutorial group.
-  That is, every tutorial group provided must be a String of three characters.
+  That is, every tutorial group provided must be a String of two or three characters.
     * The first character must be a capital 'T' or small letter 't'.
-    * The second and third characters must be numerical digits from 0 to 9 inclusive.
+    * The second (and optional third) character must be numerical digits from 0 to 9 inclusive.
     * Besides, note the additional restriction that a `TUTORIAL_GROUP` provided must be a tutorial group attribute of at least ONE student in the list.
 For example, if `T99` is provided, but no students in the list are of tutorial group T99, then this is not a valid tutorial group that matches to any student, given the current list of students.